javierclb/tutorials/julia.md

 ## Installing Julia on your Desktop

-To install Julia locally [First Steps](https://lectures.quantecon.org/jl/getting_started.html#first-steps).
+To install Julia locally, see the QuantEcon [first steps](https://lectures.quantecon.org/jl/getting_started.html#first-steps).
 Alternatively, for the impatient the summary of links to download and install is:

 1. [Git](https://git-scm.com/downloads).
 	- This is the "version control system" that Julia uses to manage packages, and that coders use to manage software.